 - Propagate by removing offsets as the leaves fade in early summer

 - Ingestion may cause severe discomfort.
 Can also be a skin irritant.

-Triandrus Narcissus group includes daffodils that have 2 to 6 small, nodding, fragrant flowers to a stem.
-Their distinguishing feature is that the perianth petals flare back and away from the cup so that the cup is more conspicuous.
-The flowers are always angled downward.
-These low-growing little narcissi, about 12 - 16 inches tall (30 - 40 cm), have a definite preference for somewhat damp habitats.
+- Triandrus Narcissus produce up to 2-3 small to medium-sized flowers per stem in mid to late spring.
+Their distinguishing feature is that the perianth petals flare back and away from the bell-shaped cup so that the cup is more conspicuous.
+The delicate-looking flowers, white or yellow, are always angled downward.
+Usually strongly fragrant, these low-growing little daffodils have a definite preference for somewhat damp habitats.
 They are also frequently used in rock gardens.
-White or yellow, these daffodils bring their colors in the mid to late spring garden.